ebranlard/config/Win/BETTER_WINDOWS.md

 Run, Notepad,
 return

-- Put Your scripts in:
-C:\Users\ebra\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+# Vim
+- Some help:
+In vim: type :help runtimepath to see where the _vimrc_ is looked for.

+- Change $HOME
+If you want to change this location one option is to change the environment variable %HOME% Set the the environement variable $HOME to e.g. C:\Config\dotfiles\

+- Edit the "default vimrc"
+In program files
+edit the file _vimrc_to remove the source mswin and behave mswin line

+- Debug startup time
+gvim --staartuptime VimStartup.log

 # Git
 git config core.autocrlf true

-# Vim
+# WinSplit Revolution

-edit the file _vimrc to remove the source mswin and behave mswin line

-In vim: type :help runtimepath to see where the _vimrc is looked for.

-If you want to change this location one option is to change the environment variable %HOME%
+Configuration is stored in:
+"C:\Users\ebra\AppData\Roaming\Winsplit Revolution\"